 In the past, spikeless golf shoes were more comfortable, hands down.
 Spikeless may still have an advantage, but today’s spiked golf shoes are also incredibly comfortable.
-The difference between the two is minor.
+The difference these days is minor.

 CAN SPIKELESS GOLF SHOES BE WORN ON ANY COURSE?

-“Styles of spikeless golf shoes range from the traditional to the casual, giving golfers plenty of options to choose from based on preferred style,” says McMullen.
+“Styles of spikeless golf shoes range from traditional to casual, giving golfers plenty of options to choose from ,” says McMullen.
 “Since a major emphasis is placed on growing the involvement in golf, I believe many courses are accepting golfers who fit this wide range of player style profiles in an effort to expand and diversify the game.”

 Of course, if you have questions, it is always best to consult the club dress code.

-While there are both spiked and spikeless styles that will suit new players just fine, spiked shoes might be the better option.
+While there are both spiked and spikeless styles that will suit new players just fine, golf shoes with spikes might be the better option.

 “One of the most crucial aspects to any golf swing is a solid foundation, and spiked golf shoes provide just that,” says McMullen.
 “When golfers have a locked-in, reliable foundation, they are able to focus on improving their swing and developing their game.
 Slipping and excess shifting of the feet during the stroke lead to undesirable outcomes.”

-Which shoes are right for you?
-It will always come down to personal preference, but you’ll be well served with either spiked or spikeless golf shoes.
-Consider getting a pair and wearing them based on course conditions.
-Plus, alternating each round can significantly extend the life of the shoes.
+So, which golf shoes are right for you?
+Ultimately, it comes down to personal preference, but you’ll be well served on the green in kind of shoe.
+Consider getting a pair of each and wearing them based on course conditions.
+Plus, alternating each round can significantly extend the life of your golf shoes.